lannyan History, Family Crest & Coats of Arms

 The surname lannyan was first found in Cornwall where they settled in Lanyon.
 They entered England with Queen Isabella, King Edward II's bride, from Brittany where they also held the lands of Lanyon.
 Another source claims that the name was in fact Norman having derived from the town of Lannion in Brittany.
 In this case, they must have settled during the time of Edward II.
 Their estate was also named Lanyon.

 "Another barton called Lanyon, [in the parish of Gwinear, Cornwall] took its name from a branch of an ancient family so called, and who continued to possess it from the reign of Edward II. until within a few years past.
 Hals, speaking of the family of Lanyon, says, that 'they came first into England with Isabel wife of Edward II. and settled themselves in those parts; among which, Lanyon's posterity have ever since flourished in genteel degree, between a justice of the peace, and a hundred constable.'
 About the year 1785, Lanyon was sold to the late John Thomas, Esq. of Tregolls. by whose sister it was carried in marriage to Admiral Spry, whose property it still remains.
 The elder branch of the Lanyon family is become extinct; but the descendants of the younger still continue.
 Of this younger branch Mr. Tobias Lanyon, surgeon of Camborne, is the present representative; by whose younger brothers the estate is still occupied."

 Early History of the lannyan family

-Another 311 words (22 lines of text) covering the years 176 and 1765 are included under the topic Early lannyan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lannyan research.
+Another 156 words (11 lines of text) covering the years 176 and 1765 are included under the topic Early lannyan History in all our PDF Extended History products and printed products wherever possible.

 lannyan Spelling Variations